 I made it as a soup to eat plain or used it to season foods or roasted vegetables.
 Sometimes I’d sneak fresh onions into the house (contraband onions… lol), but I definitely developed a love for the French onion soup mix during this time.

-Once I went to college, I started adding onions to a lot of my own cooking, and once I married my husband (his family is of Italian decent), I really started using onions in most of my cooking (along with garlic).
+Once I went to college, I started adding onions to a lot of my own cooking.
+And once I had my own home I really started using onions in most of my cooking (along with garlic).

-When we switched to real food, we stopped using most products that came from a box or a can, so I didn’t buy French onion soup mix anymore, but I missed the flavors and the convenience of the mix.
+When we switched to real food, we stopped using most products that came from a box or a can, so I didn’t buy French onion soup mix anymore.
+However, I missed the flavors and the convenience of the mix.

 Like pre-mixed French onion soup, this combines the flavors of onion, garlic, celery, salt, and pepper.
-You get the same flavor without the:
+You get the same flavor without the cornstarch, soy protein, and yeast extract.
+Plus homemade onion soup mix is naturally gluten-free.

 I like to buy all of my herbs for this recipe and all of my other herb and spice blends online in bulk.
 It saves money and I’m not always running out of a spice that I need.
 Simply store unused herbs and spices in the freezer or a cool dark place until you’re ready to use them.